 The Mayor shall be elected by the qualified voters of the city at large at the general municipal election.
-The Mayor shall hold office for a term of three (3) years.
+The Mayor shall hold office for a term of four (4) years.

-The Mayor shall be limited to three (3) successive, full three (3) year terms, not including time served to complete an unexpired term, Such person cannot serve again as Mayor for three (3) years.
+The Mayor shall be limited to hold office for three (3) successive terms, not including time served to complete an unexpired term, and notwithstanding the Mayor’s resignation, recall, or removal during their term.
+Such person shall not be eligible to serve again as Mayor until at least one (1) general municipal election has passed since their last term.